devacto/gjk/README.md

 This way, data in BigQuery data warehouse can be made near-real-time instead of several hours late because of batch processing.

+For an implementation of this pipeline, you may check out [this repository](https://github.com/devacto/ms).

 Batch processing infrastructure is still present for data exploration purpose.

 Data redaction can also be done in real-time using KSQL.